zowe/docs-site/docs/user-guide/api-mediation/api-mediation-personal-access-token.md

 }
 ```

-When the `/auth/access-token/revoke` endpoint is called, the provided PAT's hash will be stored in the Caching Service under the `invalidTokens` key and this will mean that the token has been invalidated.
+When the `/auth/access-token/revoke` endpoint is called, the provided PAT's hash will be stored in the cache by the Caching Service under the `invalidTokens` key and this will mean that the token has been invalidated.
 Access to these entries is protected by API ML’s client certificate.

-When invalidation is successful, the response to the request is an empty body.
+When invalidation is successful, the response to the request is an empty body with a 200 status code.
+When invalidation fails, the user receives a 401 status code.

 ## Invalidate all the tokens for a user

-In case of possibility of breach, the Security Administrator can invalidate all the tokens based on some criteria.
+When there is a suspicion on breach, the Security Administrator can invalidate all the tokens based on some criteria.
 Such criteria define the level of access control and can restrict the access in advance.
 This can be done by using
 **rules**, and the access restriction can be applied by either user ID or service scopes.